Batch file processing allows you to process multiple transactions in bulk: you submit a file listing all the payments you want us to process.

 This feature comes in handy when you need to process refunds or retry failed capture attempts, for example.
 You group all the transactions in a file and then upload it for Adyen to process all the data.

 Each batch file can hold only one request type per merchant account.
 Create separate files for each request like authorisation, refund, capture etc.

-To start processing batches you should have the following permissions at the merchant account level:
+To start processing batches, ask your Admin user to enable the following roles for you at the merchant account level:

 - Merchant submits batch modifications.